“I will cast this spell: I know I can open this door and show you something unforgettable and transforming.”

 People attend concerts hoping for transformative experiences.
 And musicians who can supply such experiences are primed for professional success.

-But in tandem with developing our artistic abilities, there’s a seldom-mentioned thing that we musicians must do if we’re to build sustainable careers.
+But in tandem with developing our artistic abilities, there’s a seldom-mentioned thing that we musicians must do if we’re to build sustainable careers as independent artists.

 The Secret to Sustainable Music Careers